 8. Consider a hosted Airbnb unit, instead of a hotel

 A hosted Airbnb unit tends to be cheaper than most hotel rooms.
 Prices vary based on the city, but do compare the two.
-Besides being cheaper per night, a hosted unit is a big advantage; especially to lone travellers.
+Besides being cheaper per night, a hosted unit is a big advantage – especially for solo travellers.

 First, it’s a lot safer, as the host knows to expect you.
 If you don’t return to a hotel for two or three days, no one is likely to notice (there are hundreds, if not thousands of guests).
 An Airbnb host, however, will know something is wrong if you don’t return.